 - Reviews for the wrong location

 EXHIBIT A: A local pizza shop experienced an onslaught of negative reviews on their Google My Business pages, affecting their overall rating for both of their locations.
 Upon further investigation, we discovered they were coming from the same users.
 This would fall under the category of spam.

-They traced the sudden spike in the number of negative reviews back to an incident in which the business owner’s son had written a negative review on Yelp about a local pet boarding facility.
+They traced the sudden spike in the number of negative reviews back to an incident in which the business owner’s son had written a negative review on a directory about a local pet boarding facility.
 The owner of that pet boarding facility apparently launched the spam attack on the pizza shop in retaliation.

 We brought this to the attention of Google My Business Support, and the illegitimate reviews have since been removed, rectifying the dip in their ratings across all three locations, thus protecting the brand identity of their pizza shop in their local area.

 2. Flagging and Disputing Reviews.
 Once you’ve identified the reviews that violate user guidelines, the next step is to take action and report the review to their content moderators.
 The first and easiest way to do this is to flag the review in question.
 Most major review sites will have a flag icon next to the review that when clicked will allow you to mark it as questionable content, and will notify their content moderation team.